-Artificial Intelligence for Drug Discovery market is expected to be US $8,419 Million by 20261.
-This traction can be attributed to the growing conviction in the potential of Artificial Intelligence (AI) in reimagining Drug Discovery.
-Traditional R&D efforts often take 11-15 years with the involved cost being above $2.6 billion2.
-In addition, nine out of ten drug candidates fail between phase I trials and regulatory approval, making this process ineffective and expensive.
+Artificial Intelligence for the drug discovery market is forecasted to reach US $8,419 million by 2026.
+This traction is due to the growing conviction in the potential of Artificial Intelligence (AI) in reimagining drug discovery.
+Traditional R&D efforts often take 11-15 years, costing more than $2.6 billion.
+In addition, nine out of ten drug candidates fail phase I trials and regulatory approval, making this process ineffective and expensive.

-Leading biopharmaceutical companies’ belief in AI is due to growing awareness related to AI in the pharmaceutical sector and rising investment in drug development.
-AI works with the latest advanced biology and chemistry processes to develop state-of-the-art algorithms; it has the potential to move drug screening from bench to virtual lab without the need of extensive experimental input and manpower.
+Leading biopharmaceutical companies believe in AI due to growing awareness in the pharmaceutical sector and rising investment in drug development.
+AI works with the latest advanced biology and chemistry processes to develop state-of-the-art algorithms; it has the potential to move drug screening from the bench to a virtual lab without the need for extensive experimental input and manpower.

-Applications of AI in drug discovery are extensive and can be classified into following areas:
+Applications of AI in drug discovery are extensive and have the following classifications:

 1) Target selection and validation

-Target Identification deals with identification of function of possible molecular target (genes/proteins of a small molecule) and its role in a disease, which is aimed at finding the efficacy target of a drug.
-This requires evaluation of functional genomics, structural genomics, proteomics, and cell based assays (in-vitro), animal research (in-vivo) assays.
+Target Identification deals with identifying the function of the possible molecular targets (genes/proteins of a small molecule) and their role in a disease, aimed at finding the efficacy target of a drug.
+Selection and validation require the evaluation of functional genomics, structural genomics, proteomics, cell-based assays (in-vitro), and animal research (in-vivo) assays.

-AI is being used to analyse Drug Information Bank (contains drug candidates, gene expressions, protein-protein interactions and clinical data records) from a public library for predicting therapeutic potential.
-For example, applying feature engineering by deep autoencoder, relief algorithm and binary classification by Xgboost algorithm on ‘genome-wide protein interaction network, drugs and their targets information’ to produce scores for potential targets to enable target prioritization.
+AI analyzes Drug Information Bank (which contains drug candidates, gene expressions, protein-protein interactions and clinical data records) from a public library for predicting therapeutic potential.
+For example, when applying feature engineering by deep autoencoder, relief algorithm, and binary classification (using the Xgboost algorithm on a genome-wide protein interaction network), drug information can produce scores of potential targets and help with prioritization.

-Chemicals can be encoded into continuous latent vector space, which permits gradient-based optimization in molecular space, and allows predictions using graph convolutional network based on binding affinity and other properties to find the drug target site.
+Chemicals can be encoded into continuous latent vector space, which permits gradient-based optimization in molecular space and allows predictions using a graph-convolutional network based on binding affinity and other properties to find the drug target site.

-In the effort to understand the detailed spatial 3D structure of proteins and molecular complexes, AI platform also rely on training computer vision and machine learning models on cryo-EM microscope data (2D structure).
+The AI platform also relies on training computer vision and machine learning models on cryo-EM microscope data (2D structures) to understand the detailed spatial 3D structure of proteins and molecular complexes.

-Selection of drug candidates requires series of desired properties especially pharmacokinetics, pharmacological and toxicity profile.
-AI drug design algorithm Reinforcement Learning can be successfully deployed for a ‘Simplified molecular input line-entry system’string, which is a specification in the form of line notation for describing Chemical species using short ASCII strings.
-It includes potential energy measurements, molecular graphs with varying weights for atoms or bonds, coulomb matrices, molecular fragments or bonds, atomic coordinates in 3D etc.
+The selection of drug candidates requires a series of desired properties.
+These properties include pharmacokinetics, pharmacological and toxicity profiles.
+AI drug-designed algorithms that reinforce learning can be deployed for a simplified molecular-input line-entry system string, which is a specification in the form of a line notation for describing chemical species using short ASCII strings.
+It includes potential energy measurements, molecular graphs with varying weights for atoms or bonds, coulomb matrices, molecular fragments or bonds, atomic coordinates in 3D, etc.

 2) Compound screening and lead optimization

-Compound screening and lead optimization step involves Hits followed by Leads identification, where selection of drug candidates are done through combinatorial chemistry, high throughput screening, and virtual screening.
+Compound screening and the lead optimization step involve hits followed by lead identification to select drug candidates through combinatorial chemistry, high throughput screening, and virtual screening.

-AI-based Virtual Screening is the compound database that is made through pulling mass quantities from publicly available chemogenomics libraries, which includes tens of millions of compounds annotated with information about their structure.
-It uses Naïve Bayesian Classifiers, k-Nearest Neighbors, Support Vector Machines, Random Forests and Artificial Neural Networks algorithms to enable Medicinal Chemists to efficiently find potential lead molecules among millions of compounds, thus speeding up initial stages of drug development.
+AI-based Virtual Screening is the compound database that is made by pulling mass quantities from publicly available chemogenomics libraries, which includes tens of millions of compounds annotated with information about their structure.
+This model uses Naïve Bayesian Classifiers, k-Nearest Neighbors, Support Vector Machines, Random Forests and artificial neural networks algorithms to enable medicinal chemists to efficiently find potential lead molecules among millions, speeding up initial stages of drug development.

-Planning Chemical Synthesis with AI Retrosynthesis Pathway Prediction are ambitious plans to exploit AI to automate chemical syntheses with minimal manual operation.
-Synthesis robots combined with AI can be used here.
-AI platform named 3N-MCTS, which combines three different deep neural networks with Monte Carlo Tree Search for computer-aided organic compound synthesis, can select only well-known reactions by filtering out most promising building blocks, for the synthesis of target compounds.
+Planning Chemical Synthesis with AI Retrosynthesis Pathway Prediction is an ambitious plan to exploit AI to automate chemical syntheses with minimal manual operation.
+Synthesis robots, combined with AI, can be used here.
+An AI platform named 3N-MCTS combines three different deep neural networks with Monte Carlo Tree Search for computer-aided organic compound synthesis and can select only well-known reactions by filtering out the most promising building blocks for the synthesis of target compounds.

-For cell target classification, the AI model has to be trained to quickly and automatically recognize the different features of cell types.
-Principal component analysis is employed to reduce the dimensions of the extracted features.
-AI-based methodologies such as the least-square support vector machine can be trained to classify various cell types.
+For cell target classification, the AI model must be trained to quickly and automatically recognize the different features of cell types.
+The principal component analysis is employed to reduce the dimensions of the extracted features.
+AI-based methodologies, like the least-square support vector machine, can be trained to classify various cell types.

-To accurately separate different cell types in the sample during Cell sorting step, Intelligent Image-Activated Cell Sorting devices are helpful, which measures optical, electrical, and mechanical cell properties through AI-based convoluted deep neural network algorithms.
+To accurately separate different cell types in the sample during the cell sorting step, Intelligent Image-Activated Cell Sorting devices are helpful, which measure optical, electrical, and mechanical cell properties through AI-based deep neural network algorithms.

 3) Preclinical studies

-Preclinical Studies or non-clinical studies are laboratory tests for new drug substance in in-vitro and in-vivo for establishment of its efficacy and safety profile.
+Preclinical Studies or non-clinical studies are laboratory tests for new drug substances in in-vitro and in-vivo to establish their efficacy and safety profile.

-For establishing ‘molecular mechanism of action’, unsupervised approach of clustering based machine learning tools evaluates RNA sequencing technologies, this in-turn shortens the time to capture relevant significant quantities of biological information.
-This also leads to uncover dozens of previously unexplored links between diverse stimuli and cytokines they effect.
+To establish a molecular mechanism of action, an unsupervised approach of clustering-based machine learning tools evaluates RNA sequencing technologies, reducing the time to capture relevant significant quantities of biological information.
+It also uncovers many previously unexplored links between diverse stimuli and the cytokines they affect.

-Pharmacokinetic/Pharmacodynamic ML Modelling approach, works on in-vitro studies and preclinical PK studies to predict ‘dose concentration (exposure) response relationship’.
-ML models are also being used in Drug-Dose response for efficacy predictions which can be used for effective multidrug combinations using small number of experiments.
+The pharmacokinetic/Pharmacodynamic ML Modelling approach works on in-vitro studies and preclinical PK studies to predict dose concentration (exposure) response relationship.
+In addition, ML models in Drug-Dose response improve efficacy predictions for effective multidrug combinations using only a few experiments.

-In evaluation of toxicology profile of a compound, the most expensive parameter and time consuming task, Deeptox Algorithm is already evaluated for more than 10000 environmental chemicals and drugs for 12+ different toxic effects in explicitly designed assays 3.
-Hence, it can add great value to drug development by accurately predicting the toxicity of compounds.
+In evaluating the toxicology profile of a compound, the most expensive parameter and time-consuming task, Deeptox Algorithm has already assessed more than 10000 environmental chemicals and drugs for 12+ different toxic effects in explicitly designed assays.
+As such, it can add value to drug development by accurately predicting the toxicity of compounds.

-Deep Learning Algorithms are used in ‘In-Silico’ methods for predicting pharmacological properties by using transcriptomic data which includes various biological systems and conditions.
+Deep learning algorithms used in ‘In-Silico’ methods can predict pharmacological properties by using transcriptomic data, including various biological systems and conditions.

 4) Clinical trials

-Development of AI tool for clinical trials would be ideal for recognizing diseases of patients, identifying gene targets, predicting the effect of molecule designed, and on and off targets.
-One such mobile application AI platform, when compared to traditional ‘modified directly observed therapy’ has increased medication adherence by 25% in Phase II clinical trials4.
+The development of AI tools for clinical trials would be ideal for recognizing patient diseases, identifying gene targets, predicting the effect of a designed molecule, and on and off-targets.
+One AI mobile application, when compared to traditional direct observation therapy, increased medication adherence by 25% in Phase II clinical trials.

-AI in risk based monitoring, which is a clinical trial monitoring technique that fulfills regulatory requirements but moves away from 100% source data monitoring, can significantly improve the conduct of clinical trials in all phases.
-In Phase II and III of clinical trials, AI can be used to identify and predict human-relevant biomarkers of disease to select and recruit specific patient population, which would lead to increase in success rate of clinical trials.
+AI in risk-based monitoring – a clinical trial monitoring technique that fulfills regulatory requirements but moves away from 100% source data monitoring – can significantly improve the conduct of clinical trials in all phases.
+In Phase II and III clinical trials, AI can identify and predict human-relevant disease biomarkers to select and recruit specific patient populations, which would increase the success rate of clinical trials.

-The biggest limitation in using AI to predict drug targets remains in translating traditional basic research performed in labs around the world into a language that a computer perceives.
-However, in many cases, the data being used are not of optimal quality or are not balanced.
-While data augmentation techniques and improving image quality and variation have been largely studied, these remain a challenge.
+A limitation in using AI to predict drug targets is translating traditional basic research performed in global labs into a language that a computer understands.
+In many cases, the data quality or balance is still an issue.
+While data augmentation techniques and improving image quality and variation are studied, this remains challenging.

-Patent of AI solution for drug discovery has to go through an intense process.
-Security of medical/drug discovery data is also a big challenge and proper security measures are very essential.
+The patent of AI solutions for drug discovery is an intense process.
+Security of medical/drug discovery data is also a big challenge, and proper security measures are essential.

-In the present scenario, it is a challenge to comprehensively test a new lead compound in combination with all available drug molecules.
+In the present scenario, it is challenging to comprehensively test a new lead compound in combination with all available drug molecules.
 It takes thousands of studies to analyze known side effects and unknown interactions.
-However, once available, such an AI algorithm approach, would prove invaluable in further hastening drug development efforts.
+However, if available, an AI algorithm approach would prove invaluable in further hastening drug development efforts.

 AI will revolutionize how drugs are discovered and will reinvent the pharmaceutical industry.